bongoslav/eth-blockchain-monitor/README.md

 cp .env.example .env
 ```

-2. Open `.env` and fill at least your provider's WSS RPC url.
+2. Open `.env` and fill your **provider's WSS RPC url**.
 There are default values for the other fields.

 ```bash
 ETH_WSS_URL=wss://sepolia.infura.io/ws/v3/123